othneildrew/Best-README-Template/docs/ReadMe.en.md

 Andreas Nixdorf \([nixe64](https://github.com/nixe64/")\)

+If you have suggestions for new features or would like to report a bug, please use the GitHub Issues.

-If you want to get in touch, please send me a pull request.
-Suggestions for new features can only be made in [Othneil Drew's  repository](https://github.com/othneildrew/Best-README-Template) be reported.
-This also applies to bug reports.
+If you want to collaborate on this template, just send me a pull request.

 <p align="right">(<a href="#top">back to top</a>)</p>